Where Should You Position An Air Purifier? 12 Top Tips

 It will capture mold spores as soon as they are released into the air and prevent them from spreading to the rest of the rooms.

 The same applies to odor.
-Place the unit close the source of odor so that it can capture it before it spreads.
+Place the unit close to the source of the odor so that it can capture it before it spreads.

 12. Is the air purifier the right size?
 Mind the ACH!

 An air purifier works by pulling in the air.
-Also called air changes per hour (ACH), it means how many times your unit will change the air over.
+Also called air changes per hour (ACH), it means how many times your unit will change the air.

 With every air change, the unit captures some of the contaminants using the HEPA filter or activated charcoal for odors.
-It then releases the air back into the room with less contaminants.
+It then releases the air back into the room with fewer contaminants.

 As you can probably guess, if you use a very small air-purifying unit for a large room, the effect will not be as pleasing.